Discover Boca Raton: The Most Beautiful Beach Escape

 The Seagate Hotel & Spa (Delray Beach) ⭐⭐⭐⭐ | 9.0/10

 This coastal hotel offers a private beach club shuttle, a full spa, and relaxed luxury just north of Boca Raton.
-In addition, the Delray Beach location adds walkable dining, shops, and nightlife.
+Since it sits right in Delray Beach, you can easily walk to great dining, local shops, and nightlife when you want a break from the sand.

 Boca Raton Marriott at Boca Center ⭐⭐⭐⭐ | 9.0/10